-Christopher Cotton, Ph.D., is a Full Professor of Economics at Queen’s University, where he holds the Jarislowsky-Deutsch Chair in Economic and Financial Policy and serves as the Director of the John Deutsch Institute for the Study of Economic Policy.
-He is an award winning instructor and academic researcher, who is extensively published in leading scientific journals.
-He is also one of the owners of Limestone Analytics, where he serves as the firm’s Principal Economist, overseeing a range of projects involving capacity building, impact evaluation, and results-based financing.
+Christopher Cotton, Ph.D., is a Professor of Economics at Queen’s University, where he holds the Jarislowsky-Deutsch Chair in Economic and Financial Policy and serves as the Director of the John Deutsch Institute for the Study of Economic Policy.
+He is an award-winning instructor and academic researcher, who is extensively published in leading scientific journals.
+He is also one of the owners of Limestone Analytics, where he serves as the firm’s Director of Research.

-Some of the projects he is most excited about involve efforts to drive smarter evaluation and funding decisions within organizations.
-This includes helping organizations adopt “right fit” evaluation strategies that balance the potential for learning with the costs of data collection and analysis, making sure that costly evaluation efforts are focused on the learning opportunities that have the greatest potential to improve future decisions.
-He also helps both donors and implementers pursue “right fit” funding strategies for their projects.
+Some of his other projects involve efforts to drive smarter evaluation and funding decisions within organizations.
+This includes helping organizations adopt “best fit” evaluation strategies that balance the potential for learning with the costs of data collection and analysis, making sure that costly evaluation efforts are focused on the learning opportunities that have the greatest potential to improve future decisions.
+He also helps both donors and implementers pursue “best fit” funding strategies for their projects.
 He is a proponent of results-based financing (and impact bonds), but only in situations where such opportunities are appropriate given the amount of uncertainty surrounding a project, the potential for implementers to influence outcomes, the ability to evaluate outcomes of interest, and the willingness of different stakeholders to take on financial risk.
 Ultimately, he hopes to influence the way that billions of dollars are allocated each year by donors and governments, in order to minimize waste and maximize impact.

 He was a co-creator of the CPIA certificate program at Queen’s University, which provides training to professionals from government, NGOs, and the private sector.
-The focus of the program is on defining and measuring impact, and developing “right-fit” evidence and funding strategies.
+The focus of the program is on defining and measuring impact and developing “best-fit” evidence and funding strategies.
+He also has served as Team Lead for the development of series of courses at USAID to teach education officers about public and private sector finance.
 He is an excellent public speaker and instructor, who regularly delivers invited lectures at universities and conferences, and has developed lectures on specialty topics such as results-based financing for several development organizations such as USAID and Global Affairs Canada.

-In addition to publishing in leading academic journals such as American Economic Review, Management Science, and the Journal of Public Economics, his research has been profiled in articles in popular outlets such as US News & World Report, Quartz and Forbes.
-He has also written columns discussing current events for The New York Times, The Washington Post and other outlets, and often serves as an expert source on political and economic issues for national news outlets such as The Globe and Mail, Vancouver Sun, Miami Herald, the CBC, and the Canadian Press.
-He earned his Ph.D. in Economics from Cornell University.
+In addition to publishing in leading academic journals such as American Economic Review, Management Science, and the Journal of Public Economics, his research has been profiled in articles in popular outlets such as US News & World Report, Quartz, and Forbes.
+He has also written columns discussing current events for The New York Times, The Washington Post, and other outlets, and often serves as an expert source on political and economic issues for national news outlets such as The Globe and Mail, Vancouver Sun, Miami Herald, the CBC, and the Canadian Press.